 Military Experience & the Arts invites submissions in the genres of fiction, non-fiction, poetry, and artwork for publication in As You Were: The Military Review.

 As You Were, three words spoken quickly by non-commissioned and commissioned officers who choose to drop rank and get to business, is meant to put troops “at ease.”
 Military Experience & the Arts, in its singular, collaborative approach to publishing, has long sought to provide an atmosphere in which veterans and their loved ones can feel “at ease” when expressing themselves.

 Our title also connotes a hearkening back, an exploration of the self and the past.
 We’re interested in those words and works of art that are brave enough to cut through rank and time, presenting military experience honestly, free of the white-washing that is so common in today’s war literature and art.
-We’ve published six volumes since 2011, providing each contributor–regardless of whether that contributor has published 25 words or 25 books–with some form of one-on-one consultation.
+We’ve published seven volumes since 2011, providing each contributor–regardless of whether that contributor has published 25 words or 25 books–with some form of one-on-one consultation.

 Before submitting Fiction and Non-Fiction, it is highly recommended–before submitting your work–that you read and apply the formatting and content advice provided by the Managing Editors of Fiction and Non-Fiction here.

 Follow the links below when submitting to your chosen genre(s).

 Blue Nostalgia is the signature publication of the Veterans’ PTSD project.
 Blue Nostalgia gives us a medium to connect to our brothers and sisters, while allowing the civilian community a glimpse into our world.
 There are many of us who have experienced the trauma that comes with armed conflict, but there are many more who have not, and never will.
 We veterans hold in our minds and bodies the history of our wars, and if the non-veteran community is to grasp who we are, what we have experienced, and what we are capable of as productive citizens, we must tell our stories.